 Once that is done, remove the thigh bone and slice them up into servable pieces.
 Serve the legs whole, because YES.

 Now, remove each of the breasts from the carcass by taking a paring knife (oh, you don't have one of those — fine, whatever) and slice it across the grain into one inch slices.
 None of this carving straight from the breast on the bird bullshit.
 That is for cartoons.
 You want to be showy?
 Work on your jump shot.
-You want to serve turkey the right way, so do it like this:
+You want to serve turkey the right way, so you do that by removing the breast from the whole bird and slicing it against the grain in nice big, thick pieces.

 Listen — this is short on pictures and long on text.
 I didn’t take pictures of the finished product because I suck at taking pictures and my wife is really good at it, and well, there were a lot of things happening, and I was hosting and kind of drunk.
 Honestly, I didn’t even remember that I put my shirt in the wash later that night, and my wife and I got into a small fight about whether or not it happened.
 So — no pictures of the way the plate looks.